-Stephen King’s ‘It’ Ending Explained [SPOILERS]
+Stephen King’s ‘It’ Ending Explained [Spoilers]

 — Albert Maynerd Weis (@WeisAlbert) April 4, 2017

 As children, however, the characters in the Stephen King-inspired miniseries never even encountered the spider.
 Instead, after Pennywise grabs Stan Uris and bares his fangs, Eddie Kaspbrak fires off his asthma inhaler in its face and Beverly Marsh shoots it with a slingshot.
-These are both things that happened in Stephen King’s noovel, albeit not during the children’s final encounter with their adversary.
+These are both things that happened in Stephen King’s novel, albeit not during the children’s final encounter with their adversary.
 Pennywise then jumps down a nearby drain and disappears for the next 30-odd years.

 Fukunaga’s script, which has been pulled from the internet by New Line since it was leaked in late March, remains more faithful to King’s source material.
 It is partly because, behind a big-budget movie and with the massive advancement in CGI capabilities over the past 27 years, Fukunaga was able to realistically suggest a much more ambitious re-envisioning.
 It is also probably thanks in part to the fact that Fukunaga, reports Cinema Blend, is a big Stephen King fan himself.